-Newton Presbyterian Manor to offer free Alzheimer’s, dementia virtual workshop
+Newton PMMA to offer free Alzheimer’s, dementia virtual workshop

 Alzheimer’s disease is not a normal part of aging.
 Alzheimer’s, a degenerative brain disease, is the most common form of dementia.
 However, dementia is not a specific disease, but rather a term that describes a group of symptoms related to memory and cognitive function.